pseudorandomuser/pseudorandomuser.github.io/docs/ginventory.md

 ![](/assets/images/gins/oelkrug.png)

 This extraordinary gin combines the fine aromas of botanicals with the natural sweetness of exquisite honey.
 Both pure and mixed, it presents a very special taste experience.

+This particular gin was gifted to me by a dear friend, contributing some additional methaphorical sweetness to that already present from the honey.

 | Country of Origin | Tübingen, Germany          |
 | Type              | Honey Gin                  |